jpedrofreitas7/getdata-project/CodeBook.md

 # Code Book

-This is the code book of the `tidyHAR.txt` data set created by the scrip `run_analysis.R`
+This is the code book of the `tidyHAR.txt` data set created by the scrip `run_analysis.R` with the Human Activity Recognition Using Smartphones Data Set from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 ## Background (UCI HAR Dataset)